BETATry an improved version of this page

-Kitchen assistants do basic food preparation, make sure chefs have everything they need and keep the kitchen clean.
+Kitchen assistants prepare food, make sure chefs have everything they need, and keep the kitchen clean.

 2. Skills required

 - the ability to carry out tasks quickly and competently

 - the ability to pick up instructions quickly and follow them closely

 Your day-to-day duties could include:

 - supporting chefs in a specific work section